icdevs/Icdevs_mainsite/content_donations.md

 ## Mint ICDV - The ICDevs token

 $ICDV is a utility token that is used to provide cryptographic proof of donation to ICDevs.org.
-I has no financial value and anyone minting the token should expect to receive no value other than social proof and self-satisfaction of contributing to public good.
+It has no financial value and anyone minting the token should expect to receive no value other than social proof and self-satisfaction of contributing to public good.
 We hope to do fun things in the future for $ICDV holders, but there should be no expectation of financial gain or future value.
 If you mint $ICDV and you are a US Citizen, reach out with your block number on the ICP ledger and your tax payer information and we will get a 501c3 Tax letter to you so that you can deduct the donation on your taxes.

 For each ICP donated there is 1000x bonus.
 1 ICP = 1_000 ICDV.
 (Applies to the first 1000 ICP donated).